min2ha/ukwa-site/content/target/63201/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Science and Technology Committee: Brexit, science and innovation

 The Committee calls for an early deal for science and research with the EU – to be in place by October 2018 or earlier if possible.
 The report argues that negotiating a deal on science is a ‘win-win’ for the UK and the EU, and so getting an early agreement could set a positive tone for other elements of the negotiations.